Claim: Hillary Clinton was named after famed mountain climber Sir Edmund Hillary.

 "It had two l's, which is how she thought she was supposed to spell Hillary," Mrs. Clinton told reporters after the brief meeting on the tarmac, minutes before her Air Force jet flew past the peak of Everest itself.
 "So when I was born, she called me Hillary, and she always told me it's because of Sir Edmund Hillary."2

-Origins: During a stop in Nepal while on a south Asian goodwill tour in April 1995, First Lady Hillary Rodham Clinton engaged in a brief (and reportedly coincidental) meeting with Sir Edmund Hillary (who, along with Tenzing Norgay, became the first person to reach the summit of the world's highest mountain, Mt.
-Everest, in 1953) and told reporters she had been named after the famed mountain climber.
-The notion that Ms. Clinton's given name was inspired by the man who conquered Everest was almost certainly a bit of fiction invented for political expediency (as many critics have noted, Edmund Hillary didn't become world-famous until six years after Hillary Rodham was born), but there are some subtleties to this claim which should be considered:
+Origins: During a stop in Nepal while on a south Asian goodwill tour in April 1995, First Lady Hillary Rodham Clinton engaged in a brief (and reportedly coincidental) meeting with Sir Edmund Hillary, the famed mountain climber who (along with Tenzing Norgay) became the first person to reach the summit of Mt.
+Everest, the Himalayan peak on the Nepal-Tibet border that is the highest point on Earth, in 1953.
+On that occasion the First Lady told reporters that she had in fact been named after the man who conquered Everest — a claim that was greeted with a good deal of skepticism in some quarters and was almost certainly a bit of fiction invented for political expediency.

 However, how likely was Dorothy Rodham, a Chicago housewife, to have seen an article about a New Zealand mountain climber?
 We performed a comprehensive search of several major American newspapers (including the Chicago Tribune) and found that none of them made any mention of Edmund Hillary whatsoever prior to June 1953, so it's fair to say that the American media paid him little note prior to his successful assault on Mt.
 Everest that year.

-The tidbit of information that Hillary Clinton was named for Edmund Hillary does not appear in any news stories about the First Lady written prior to her 1995
+The tidbit of information that Hillary Clinton was named for Edmund Hillary did not appear in any news stories about the First Lady written prior to her 1995

 For more than a decade, one piece of Senator Hillary Rodham Clinton's informal biography has been that she was named for Sir Edmund Hillary, the conqueror of Mount Everest.
 The story was even recounted in Bill Clinton's autobiography.